iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.0.16.005_01/report.md

 > Would not have gotten help with out it<br> :date: __2020-11-20 23:54:48__

 > Great app.
 Dr Jackson answered all questions professionally and patiently.
 Will use repeatedly.<br> :date: __2020-11-20 05:51:16__

-> This made seeing a physician during covid a breeze!
-The the UI is neat, clean, and easy to use and call quality was clear.
-Thanks!<br> :date: __2020-11-19 18:08:01__

-> The doctor was knowledgeable and very helpful.
-The wait was short.
-I'm fully satisfied with their service.<br> :date: __2020-11-13 20:40:38__

-> Love this app and option!
-So convenient and easy to use!<br> :date: __2020-11-11 17:39:53__